metablaster/WindowsFirewallRuleset/README.md

-- You may loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset firewall to previous state and clear GPO firewall.
+- You may loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset GPO firewall to system defaults and remove all rules.
-- Inside the Readme folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script does not solve your problems.
+- Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script does not solve your problems.
 - Also note that your current/existing rules will not be deleted unless you have rules in GPO whose group name interfere with group names from this ruleset, however